Oregon State University: Student life

-Corvallis is Oregon's 10th-largest city.
+Corvallis is Oregon's 9th-largest city.
 It is a relatively small community and many of the local events have a strong connection to the university.
 OSU has over 400 active student organizations and groups.
 The campus is only a few hours' driving distance from any number of outdoor recreation opportunities.
 Several federal and state natural forests and parks are popular student destinations.
 These include the Cascade Range, a rugged coastline, several large forests, the high desert and numerous rivers and lakes.
 Portland, Oregon's largest city, is 85 mi north of campus.

 From 1930 to 1968, OSU was home to the Gamma chapter of Phrateres, a philanthropic-social organization for female college students.
 Gamma was the third chapter of the organization, which eventually had over 20 chapters in Canada and the U.S.

 Most older OSU students live off campus, but on-campus housing is available and required for most incoming freshmen.
-There are 16 residence halls on campus, which are organized into individual Hall Councils.
-The residence halls include Bloss Hall, Buxton Hall, Callahan Hall, Cauthorn Hall, Dixon Lodge, Finley Hall, Halsell Hall, Hawley Hall, International Living-Learning Center, McNary Hall, Poling Hall, Sackett Hall, Tebeau Hall, Weatherford Hall, West Hall, and Wilson Hall.
-Residents make up the membership and each council holds its own elections to select management over the hall government.
-All the councils are managed by the Residence Hall Association (RHA).
+There are 16 residence halls on campus.

 The LaSells Stewart Center is the conference and performing arts center for the campus.
 Many famous speakers have graced the stage of the campus's main auditorium, Austin Auditorium, while the Corvallis-OSU Symphony plays there frequently.
 The OSU Office of Conferences and Special Events is in the auditorium.

+The PRAx (Patricia Valian Reser Center for the Creative Arts) is a 49,000 square foot arts center at Oregon State University.
+It features the nearly 500 seat Lynne Hallstrom Detrick Concert Hall, 200 seat Edward J. Ray Theater, The 3,000-square-foot Kate and John Stirek Art Gallery, Dixie Luana Wooton Kenney Garden, Thomas W. Toomey Lobby and Celia Strickland Austin & Ken Austin III | Loni Austin Parrish & Scott N. Parrish Arts Plaza.

 The university is home to Orange Media Network, the university's student media department.
 Orange Media Network encompasses the award-winning The Daily Barometer student newspaper, KBVR 88.7 FM, KBVR-TV, Prism Art and Literary Journal, lifestyle magazine Beaver's Digest, and fashion magazine DAMchic.

-Notable among a number of songs commonly played and sung at various events such as commencement, convocation and athletic games are Hail to Old OSU and the Alma Mater.

-There is a YMCA-YWCA Round Table at the university.